 Although Friedman Complex apartments are made available to students with children, parents should be advised that the apartments are set up for undergraduate students and are not child-proofed.

 Friedman Complex apartments are not air conditioned, nor can air conditioning be installed for anyone, under any circumstances, due to the shape of the windows.

-The School regrets that we do not offer on-campus housing to students who have pets, as College policy states that no pets are allowed inside any College buildings, including student housing, with the exception of service animals.
+The School regrets that we do not offer on-campus housing to students who have pets, as College policy states that no pets are allowed inside any College buildings, including student housing.

 Smoking is prohibited in all College buildings, including dormitories.